-AWM P09699.001 Flight Lieutenant John Wilson was the son of Hugh and Grace Wilson born on 16 April 1917 at Ganmain in NSW.
-Robert married Mary O'Keefe in 1940 at Sydney and they had a son John Charles who was born in October 1941, he was working for Reckitt and Coleman, Sydney as a clerk before enlisting.
+Flight Lieutenant John Wilson was the son of Hugh and Grace Wilson born on 16 April 1917 at Ganmain in NSW.
+John married Mary O'Keefe in 1940 at Sydney and they had a son John Charles who was born in October 1941, he was working for Reckitt and Coleman, Sydney as a clerk before enlisting.

 John enlisted firstly in the 2nd Armed Regiment where he stayed for 300 days before being discharged on 20 September 1940 and re-enlisting in the RAAF.
-In July 1941 he moved to 2ITS and then on to 8EFTS at Narrandera, then 3 SFTS at Amberley in December 1941 before being transferred to 1SFTS at Point Cook on 1 April 1942.
+In July 1941 he moved to 2ITS and then on to 8EFTS at Narrandera, 3 SFTS at Amberley followed in December 1941 before being transferred to 1SFTS at Point Cook on 1 April 1942.
 He gained his flying badge early in 1942.
 He was discharged from the RAAF "on being granted a commission".
 Appointed Pilot Officer on 30 April 1942 and Flying Officer 30 October of the same year.
 John trained on Tiger Moths, Ansons and Oxfords.

-John was posted on attachment to the RAF and embarked at Sydney 16 June 1942 to disembark in the United Kingdom on 28 August.
-After attending additional training in England, including OTU, he was posted to 77 Squadron RAF on 4 April 1943 reporting for duty after 24 days leave.
+John was posted on attachment to the RAF and embarked at Sydney 16 June 1942 to disembark in the United Kingdom on 24 August.
+After attending additional training in England, including 20 OTU, he was posted to 77 Squadron RAF on 4 April 1943 reporting for duty after 24 days leave.

 On his last leave in the England he was admitted to hospital for three days.

-John was killed on 1 September 1943 and is buried in the Reichswald Forest War Cemetery.
+Halifax JD413 took off from Elvington at 2016 on 1 September 1943 to attack Berlin and was shot down by a German fighter on the return journey.
+John and four other members of the crew were killed and he is buried in the Reichswald Forest War Cemetery.
 18.A.16.
 Originally buried in the City Cemetery, Datteln, Germany-Row 1.
 Field 36.
 Grave 2.
-Flight Lieutenant Wilson is remembered with honour at the Australian War Memorial and the Roll of Honour in Sydney, NSW.